 PH 200 Mechanics

-PH 201 Electricity and Magnetism5
+PH 201 Electricity and Magnetism

 PH 202 Waves, Optics, and Thermodynamics5

 PH 205 Introduction to Quantum Physics

 Physics El ectives (200-level and above)12

-ease Note : No 100-level courses may be counted toward the minor.
-See

 Please Note: No 100-level courses may be counted toward the minor.
 See policy for minors on page 46.